Special Educational Needs Policy

-- To provide IEPs that relate directly to the objectives on the statement and which support pupils’ personalised learning needs.
+- To provide Annual Review Targets that relate directly to the objectives on the statement and which support pupils’ personalised learning needs.

 - To use Total Communication (speech, signing, visuals, written, pictorial etc) for those pupils who need targeted support to develop their receptive and expressive language skills.

 - To monitor pupil’s progress and revise plans and programmes as necessary.